Marianagarzat/Expense-Tracker-Python/README.md

-# Expense-Tracker-Python
-A personal expense tracker built with Python to record, organize, and analyze expenses.
+## About

+This project was built as part of my Python learning journey, inspired by a tutorial.
+I customized and studied the code to better understand Python fundamentals.

+## Author

+Maintained and expanded by **Mariana Garza**.